Jacopot12/my_script/README.md

 # my_script
-Set of script for my bioinformatic purposes
+Set of scripts for my bioinformatic purposes